-When all of these capabilities become automated, it creates the following beneficial side effects:
+When all these capabilities become automated, it creates the following benefits:

-- Increased productivity: With tools like Sapling, time and attendance tracking, holiday requests and accruals workflow can be quickly entered.
-You can empower employees by allowing them to update their contact information, benefits choices or time-off requests directly in their own portal.
-By automating recurring tasks, reducing manual processing errors and improving data accuracy, you’ll find productivity grows significantly.
+- Increased productivity: With tools like Sapling, time and attendance tracking, holiday requests, and accruals, workflow can be quickly entered.
+You can empower employees by allowing them to update their contact information, benefits choices, or time-off requests directly in their portal.
+By automating recurring tasks, reducing manual processing errors, and improving data accuracy, you’ll find productivity grows significantly.

-- Boost employee satisfaction: A well-managed HRIS will promote a better employee experience.
-User-friendly portals allow employees to navigate their own benefit choices, review and update information, easily request time off and receive approval, plus they can also learn about their company culture.
-This undoubtedly reduces calls and visits to the HR office, increases their sense of empowerment and reduces the frustration of wait times.
+- Boost employee satisfaction: A well-managed HRIS will give your people a better experience.
+User-friendly portals allow employees to navigate their own benefit choices, review, and update information, easily request time off and receive approval, plus they can also learn about their company culture.
+This undoubtedly reduces calls and visits to the HR office, increases their sense of empowerment, and reduces the frustration of wait times.
 It also plays a vital role in making your onboarding process stress-free for new hires.